 Look out for:

-- After-work networking evenings
+- After work networking evenings

-Upskill via courses and seminars
+Upskill with courses and seminars

-Continuous learning is a hallmark of great HR careers, so look out for degrees, short courses, diplomas, lectures, and online learning opportunities to help fill in any gaps in your (and your team’s) knowledge.
+Continuous learning is a hallmark of great HR leaders, so look out for degrees, short courses, diplomas, lectures, and online learning opportunities to help fill in any gaps in your (and your team’s) knowledge.
 For example, employment law, tech skills, occupational health and safety, and organizational psychology are all important pieces of the HR puzzle.

 Automate and improve hiring and onboarding

-You should look for a data tool that encompasses the whole
+You should look for a data tool that encompasses the whole employee experience and:

 - Covers the fundamentals like payroll, benefits, leave, and attendance